 So let's look more closely at how the monomyth works and how it might compare with Dramatica.

 Campbell mentions seventeen typical parts of the monomyth.
-However, it is important to note that while some of these parts are essential to the structure, others are options which the writer must choose from among.
+However, it is important to note that only some of these parts are essential to the structure.
+Others are options which the writer can choose among.
 I mention this because some depictions of the monomyth show all seventeen parts in sequence, as if they are all supposed to appear in every story, which is a misreading of Campbell.
 In fact, once you have selected your options, there are really only ten parts of the monomyth that are required to be in a story.
 (Vogler, I should note, reduces Campbell's seventeen parts to twelve by summarizing some of the options--though he also adds one important stage.)

 So now let's look at the parts...

 The first part of the monomyth is concerned with the hero deciding whether or not to go on the adventure or to participate further in the story.